 It's important to note that employees with lower stress levels and better workplace relationships are happier at work.
 According to Gallup, employees who are satisfied in their job are 21% more productive and 27% more likely to perform well.
 United Health Group also found that 64% of employees feel a stronger, closer relationship with their coworkers after volunteering together.

-Salesforce.com CEO Marc Benioff has long been vocal about the need for companies to give back, and leaders are listening- and acting.
-Benioff has said, “...when it comes to philanthropy, I have one pitch, and it’s been the same since the founding of our company 13 years ago: the 1/1/1 model of integrated corporate philanthropy.”
+Salesforce CEO Marc Benioff has long been vocal about the need for companies to give back, and leaders are listening- and acting.
+Since the founding of the company, Salesforce has unleashed several corporate social responsibility initiatives through Salesforce.org and the 1/1/1 pledge.

 This pledge urges technology leaders to commit to trying to solve society’s biggest problems by donating one percent of their time, product, and equity to the causes and people that need it most.
 Benioff has led by example, with Salesforce.com donating more than 53 million in grants, 580,000 hours of community service, and providing product donations for over 20,000 nonprofits.

 Other Silicon Valley organizations have followed suit, granted on a smaller scale, by making the decision to weave social consciousness into company culture.
 Ooyala, a privately held company in Mountain View that provides online video technology products and services, has made it a priority to incorporate volunteerism into its culture.